Actindo-AG/Documentation/Core1Platform/HelpAndSupport/02_CreateTicket.md

    ![Contact us](../../Assets/Screenshots/Core1Platform/UsingCore1/Core1TicketTemplate.png "[Contact us")

-2. Enter e descriptive reason in the *Reason* field.
-The reason should be as precise as possible, for example "Delivery bills cannot be opened in the invoicing system".
+2. Enter a descriptive reason in the *Reason* field.
+The reason description should be as precise as possible, for example "Delivery bills cannot be opened in the invoicing system".
 An imprecise/bad example for the same fact would be "Invoicing does not work".

 3. Enter a detailed description of the issue.
 Include the following information:
      - Under which menu item did the issue occur?